 Some employees require access to systems that only exist on-premises.
 Other employees rely on satisfaction and fulfillment from face-to-face communications with peers, partners, and customers.

 – To facilitate easy access to resources, companies should switch to cloud platforms.
-Many companies, especially agile enterprises, adopted cloud early, and so a majority of their systems are not bound to their physical office.
+Many companies, especially agile enterprises, adopted cloud early, so most of their systems are not bound to their physical office.
 Older firms, on the other hand, still rely substantially on on-premises applications and data centers.

 Help New Remote Workers Settle Fast

-– Companies that have allowed some level of remote work will find their experienced employees to transition to a 100 percent remote atmosphere easier.
-Employees used to work from home once a week most likely has a better at-home work set up and understand the pitfalls of remote work already, which makes the transition more natural than for those with no experience.
+– Companies that have allowed some remote work level will find their experienced employees to transition to a 100 percent remote atmosphere easier.
+Employees who used to work from home once a week most likely have a better at-home work set up and understand the pitfalls of remote work already, making the transition more natural than for those with no experience.

 CHROs and other leaders can accelerate the pace of settling in fast by instilling a culture of turning on video for a work call.
 It will help the team feel some level of camaraderie and add a bit of social interaction.

-Allowing employees to work from home certainly pose specific threats to employers.
-It makes companies vulnerable to financial losses and even puts them in legal trouble in case of loss of confidential data or violation of SLAs.
-Though improving productivity and performance is always a pressing challenge, but the outbreak of COVID-19 has added another layer of difficulty for global HR leaders.
-It may take some time for leaders to figure out how to grow and increase profits, but with diligence and the use of the right technology, employers can ensure the continuation and progress of the business.
+Allowing employees to work from home certainly poses specific threats to employers.
+It makes companies vulnerable to financial losses and even puts them in legal trouble in losing confidential data or violation of SLAs.
+Though improving productivity and performance is always a pressing challenge, the outbreak of COVID-19 has added another layer of difficulty for global HR leaders.
+It may take some time for leaders to figure out how to grow and increase profits.
+Still, with diligence and the right technology, employers can ensure the business’s continuation and progress.
 If done right, it might even increase profits.